openfisca/openfisca-doc/source/simulate/profile-simulation.md

 In this case, creating a lookup table seems more cost-efficient:

-- fhe function application has no side effects
+- the function application has no side effects
-- the range of reasonable values `fragment` is very low
+- the range of reasonable values for `fragment` is very low
 - return values are identical for identical values of `fragment`

-We'll then use `functools.lru_cache` for our lookup table:
+We'll use `functools.lru_cache` for our lookup table:

 ```python
 import functools